|

 declined an invitation to the 1972 USA Olympic Hockey Team and signed a

 professional contact with the Detroit Redwings.
-He played 5 seasons of
+Herb Boxer was the

 Professional Hockey 1970-75.
 He was a member of USA Hockey National Team